Children Travelling Alone on Indian Flights

 Preparing for the Flight

-• Packing: Pack light but include essentials such as snacks, a water bottle, entertainment like books or tablets, and any necessary medication with clear instructions.
+• Packing: Pack essentials like snacks, a water bottle, entertainment (books, tablets), and medications with clear instructions.
+Keep luggage light for easy handling.

 On the Day of Travel

-• Security and Boarding: A designated airline employee will assist the child through security and to the gate, ensuring they board the aircraft safely and are introduced to the flight attendants.
+• Security and Boarding: A staff member escorts the child through security and to the gate, ensuring safe boarding and introduction to flight attendants.

 During the Flight